Party: Katy, Lilian, Andrew, YiLing, Zhan and Felix (photos by Felix)

 We thought that these engravings may have represented snakes.

-Another engraving we came across (probably not of aboriginal origin!) was a compass rose, with the north and south letters also engraved.
+We came across a compass rose with the north and south letters also engraved.
+So not of aboriginal origin!

 On a recent SUBW trip I learnt that you can actually use the stars to find the southern celestial pole by drawing a line through the long axis of the Southern cross and intersecting this with a line drawn perpendicular from the midpoint of the Pointer stars (Alpha and Beta Centauri).

-A long time ago, the Boorong people where struggling through a severe drought.
-It was the worst they could remember, and the lack of water and food meant that people where starving.
+Aboriginal story: The Boorong people were struggling through a severe drought.
+It was the worst they could remember, and the lack of water and food meant that people were starving.

 One day a wise woman by the name of Marpeankurrk was out foraging.
 Whilst sitting down exhausted from her fruitless efforts, she noticed some ants marching into the bush.
 She wondered where they might be going?
 She followed them to where they disappeared into the Earth.
 Curious, she dug up the nest and discovered bittur (ant larvae).
 Desperate for food she shoved some into her parched mouth and slowly felt the energy strengthening her body.